fieldrndservices/libssh2/README.md

 Regardless of platform, the [OpenSSL v1.1.0g](http://www.openssl.org) library is needed.
 The `labssh2` shared library is statically linked with the OpenSSL static libraries, `libcrypto` and `libssl`, to minimize dependencies during distribution for LabVIEW developers.
 This means that static libraries for OpenSSL must be present on the machine/platform/environment used to build the `labssh2` library.

+The OpenSSL v1.1.0g library is used instead of platform specific libraries, such as WinCNG, because at the time of the fork, the OpenSSL library implemented all of the modern algorithms supported by the majority of SSH server implementations, whereas WinCNG support in the libssh2 v1.8.0 library did not have support for modern algorithms, which would result in `LIBSSH2_ERROR_KEX_FAILURE` errors during the SSH handshake.
+A patch that added support to libssh2 for more modern algorithms had been merged, but not formally released.
+Using the OpenSSL library as a dependency adds some consistency but does increase the file size and build times.

-**Note**, if the OpenSSL shared libraries are present, then the labssh2/libssh2 [Cmake](https://cmake.org) build system will be dynamically link instead of statically link to OpenSSL.
-The `OPENSSL_USE_STATIC_LIBS` option of the [FindOpenSSL](https://cmake.org/cmake/help/latest/module/FindOpenSSL.html) cmake module does not appear to work on Windows.
-This means that the OpenSSL shared libraries become a dependency and need to be present on the deployed system/machine/environment prior to using the labssh2 shared library; however, this does result in a smaller labssh2 shared library.
-The build dependencies for OpenSSL are the same as this project except Perl is needed instead of Cmake.
+**Note**, if the OpenSSL shared libraries are present, then the labssh2/libssh2 [Cmake](https://cmake.org) build system will be dynamically linked instead of statically linked to OpenSSL.
+The `OPENSSL_USE_STATIC_LIBS` option of the [FindOpenSSL](https://cmake.org/cmake/help/latest/module/FindOpenSSL.html) CMake module does not appear to work on Windows.
+This means that the OpenSSL shared libraries becomes a dependency and needs to be present on the deployed system/machine/environment prior to using the labssh2 shared library; however, this does result in a smaller labssh2 shared library.
+The build dependencies for OpenSSL are the same as this project except Perl is needed instead of CMake.
 On Windows, use the following commands to build and install OpenSSL in a way that works with statically linking with this project for 32-bit and 64-bit versions, respectively:

 ```dos
 > perl Configure VC-WIN32 no-asm no-shared no-stdio